Pressure in ear: causes, symptoms, and relief techniques

-Pressure in ears and how to get rid of it
+Pressure in ears and how to alleviate it

 Plugged ears, ear congestion, or feeling of ear pressure, are terms that generally indicate a subjective sensation of ear fullness affecting one or both ears.
 These symptoms, which occur frequently, are often associated with an alteration or a reduction in hearing ability, sometimes described as muffled hearing.
 It is important to specify that ear pressure and hearing loss are different phenomena, although they can coexist in numerous illnesses.